Frequently Asked Questions

 1. Why should we choose Baja Amigos RV Caravan Tours over others?

 We focus on personal service and delivering a superior experience at a competitive price.
-That is why our caravans include all Mexico camping fees, membership in DISCOVER BAJA Travel Club, pre-paid FFMs (Tourist Cards), are limited to 14 people maximum and much more; check out Our Tour Information.
-That can be 7 RVs including the WagonMasters with 2 persons each or can be more RVs with singles or less RVs with families.
-We utilize a 14 passenger van for included optional hosted on-tour excursions which are specifically designed to let everyone in the caravan relax and enjoy what Baja has to offer once we reach our destination.
+That is why our caravans include all Mexico camping fees and limit guests to 14 people maximum and much more; check out Our Tour Information.
+That can be 8 RVs including the WagonMasters with 2 persons each or can be more RVs with singles or less RVs with families.
+We utilize public, private transport and ride share, for all hosted on-tour excursions where available, which are specifically designed to let everyone in the caravan relax and enjoy what Baja has to offer once we reach our destination.
 These excursions ensure everyone can relax, sight see, have fun and are a big part of providing you with the tools necessary to comfortably drive, camp and explore Baja on your own in the future.

-Baja Amigos lead the Caravan with an RV, a Travel Trailer pulled by a 1 ton 14 Passenger Van.
+Baja Amigos Wagon-Masters lead the Caravans with an RV.
 The WagonMasters remain with the caravan at all times, that means while on the road and at all destination stops, we camp with you at all RV Parks, Campgrounds and Beaches!
 Whether you have a simple question or an urgent issue that needs to be addressed, you can always count on us to be there and respond!
 Please know this is not the case with all our competitors!

 We have heard from many RVer’s on Baja who have complained about their experience with other RV Caravans.
 We are not the cheapest nor are we the most expensive; we are an exceptional value and consistently exceed expectations.
-We ask our guests to extensively evaluate every aspect of our tours on completion to ensure we are always delivering what people want and expect.
+We always provide our guests with an opportunity to confidentially evaluate every aspect of our tours on completion to ensure we are always delivering what people want and expect.

 At the end of the day, you get what you pay for.
 Believe us, we are a bargain when you compare our tour to our competitors!